 5 - 6 cm in height.

 Individually hand-crafted 540 years ago, these jarlets vary in size and form and carry unique detailing.
-Since manufacturing they have been worn by the ocean and developed unique characteristics, reflecting their extraordinary history.
+Since manufacturing they have been worn by the ocean and developed individual characteristics, reflecting their extraordinary history.

 Old time pottery and collectibles from the Desaru (c.1830) shipwreck